typicode/fetchival/README.md

 ## Installation

-Fetchival is available on Bower and npm (Browserify)
+Fetchival is available on Bower and npm

 ```bash
 bower install es6-promise fetch # polyfills